Kahl Building: Capitol Theatre

 The Capitol Theatre opened on December 25, 1920.
 Builder Henry C. Kahl wanted to provide a 2,500-seat, palace-type theater.
 Kahl planned a luxurious movie theater larger than any in Davenport or Iowa.
 When opened, the theater boasted grand pianos, gold leaf decoration, and several chandeliers.
 Its interior was designed by the Chicago firm of Rapp & Rapp.
 The original pipe organ was built by the M. P. Moller Pipe Organ Company.
 It was replaced by a Wicks pipe organ for $30,000 and contains 700 pipes.
 The organ received a $75,000 restoration in 2000, and it is now the only Wicks theater organ that remains in its original home.
 In 1925, a 7-story stage house and stage expansion were constructed.
 It was designed by the Davenport architectural firm of Clausen & Kruse.
 Priester Construction Company of Davenport was the general contractor.
 The theater joined the Radio-Keith-Orpheum (RKO) circuit in 1927.
 It discontinued operating as a working movie theater in 1977 and was the last of the city's movie palaces in operation at the time.
+By 2023 it had been 14 years since the theater had been used for any performance.

 A variety of performers have performed on its stage including vaudeville shows.
 It hosted the Winter Dance Party in 1959 that included Buddy Holly, the Big Bopper, and Ritchie Valens before their deaths five days later in an airplane crash outside of Clear Lake, Iowa.
-The Capitol currently has a capacity of 2,000 seats but is no longer in operation.
+The Capitol currently has a capacity of 2,000 seats.
 The Kahl Building's renovation includes the Capitol Theatre whose planned use will be for small concerts, plays, comedians, and movies.
+In 2023, a $24 million renovation and restoration of the theater was completed.
+A ribbon cutting ceremony was held on July 12, and the first concert in venue by Blackberry Smoke is scheduled on September 29, 2023.